 The construction of the Separate Prison based on the Pentonville system was strategically placed within the penal settlement both physically and psychologically.
 The dominant structure was placed on a rise for all to see from outside the imposing walls.
 The system that was imposed within the walls was that of a machine – a silent one at that.
 Those who were sentenced to time in the Separate Prison were subjected to a loss of personal identity and spent their time in solitude and silence.

-For the past three years Port Arthur Historic Site with funding assistance from both Tasmanian and Commonwealth Governments, has been working toward providing a rich and evocative experience for visitors to the Separate Prison.
+Over a number of years the Port Arthur Historic Site Management Authority, with support funding assistance from both the Tasmanian and Commonwealth Governments, has worked toward providing a rich and evocative experience for visitors to the Separate Prison.

 The Separate Prison Conservation Project Plan by Design 5 – Architect Pty Ltd was completed in 2003.
 The plan set the guidelines for the development of a conservation project, the first stage of which was completed in 2008.
 The design team put together by Tonkin Zulaikha Greer Architects in Sydney was selected to take the project forward.
 In 2007 PAHSMA received a generous grant from the Australian Government through the National Heritage Investment Initiative.
 This was matched by a budget commitment from PAHSMA to allow Stage 1 to commence.
 The budget for this stage of the project was in excess of $1 million.